Official Plan Review

 The revised Grimsby Official Plan is available now for your review!

-Use the link below or in the Documents widget to access the revised Draft Grimsby Official Plan (red line and clean version).
+Use the link below or in the Documents widget to access the revised Draft Grimsby Official Plan (redline and clean).

 Where We Are in the Process